 Estuarine fish may be present in southern Eden Landing when the levees are modified or when channels, islands, and habitat transition zones are created, which could result in direct injury or kill of estuarine fish, although this is unlikely since there are abundant adjacent open water areas that provide escape refugia.
 There could also be short-term impacts of construction activities (e.g. increased turbidity) nearby the breaches and channel excavations.
 These are not expected to significantly affect estuarine fish, which are well adapted to turbidity in the South Bay.
 Also, in-water work would be timed to the extent possible to avoid impacts to estuarine fish that might be present within the ponds or adjacent sloughs.
+Temporary cofferdams would be used during installation of new water control structures.
 If fish rescue and/or relocation would be required during construction, these activities would be completed under an agency-approved plan to limit impacts.
 The planned tidal restoration would result in more extensive channel networks, higher-order sloughs, tidal marsh and overall greater habitat diversity that is expected to be beneficial to estuarine fish.